Suddenly, a grain of sand invades an oyster,

 peacefully lying in the depths of the oceans,

-unhappy a route accident.
+unhappy a road accident.

 Then, in order to protect itself from irritation,

-oyster quickly covers uninvited visitor with layers
+the oyster quickly covers the uninvited visitor with layers

 its internal shell.

-iridescent and stunning a pearl.
+iridescent and stunning, one pearl.

-Some route accidents like this permeate our lives,
+Some accidents like this permeate our lives,

 on unexpected days and by unexpected intruders.